OR WAIT null SECS

 Advanced sensor types and technology may be summarized as follows:

 Many drug products filled into vials have a headspace other than ambient air.
-These include a headspace vacuum with lyophilized products that draw sterile water for injection from accompanying vial using a double ended needle or a syringe to reconstitute the product or a nitrogen blanket that stabilizes the product.
-Unless the stopper is entire, properly seated and sealed, the vial will leak with the surrounding air replacing the headspace.
+These include a headspace vacuum with lyophilized products that draw sterile water for injection from an accompanying vial using a double-ended needle or a syringe to reconstitute the product or a nitrogen blanket that stabilizes the product.
+Unless the stopper is properly seated and sealed, the vial will leak, with the surrounding air replacing the headspace.
 The headspace can be monitored online using laser-based headspace oxygen analysis to detect leaks in the container-closure system.4 The instrument is calibrated using NIST Traceable Reference Gas Standards from 0 to 25% oxygen levels.
-The online inspection station would be positioned after the sealing and/or before the labeling operations with the leaking vials rejected.
+The online inspection station would be positioned after the sealing and/or before the labeling operations, with the leaking vials rejected.

 A critical step in aseptic processing is bioburden monitoring to control microbial contamination of ingredients, intermediates, and bulk drug products.
-In contrast to the traditional laboratory-based methods, bio-fluorescent particle counters (BFPC) operate independently of growth conditions in a plate count, which require an extended incubation time, because they rely on intrinsic, real-time, fluorescence detection to enumerate microorganisms in an air, water, or product intermediates.
-BFPC systems count total particles and potentially biologic particles, commonly referred to as auto-fluorescent units (AFU), through the detection of Mie scatter for particle occurrence and size, and intrinsic fluorescence for biologic (i.e., AFU) assignment.
+In contrast to the traditional laboratory-based methods, biofluorescent particle counters (BFPC) operate independently of growth conditions in a plate count, which require an extended incubation time because they rely on intrinsic, real-time fluorescence detection to enumerate microorganisms in air, water, or product intermediates.
+BFPC systems count total particles and potentially biologic particles, commonly referred to as auto-fluorescent units (AFU), through the detection of Mie scatter for particle occurrence and size and intrinsic fluorescence for biologic (ie, AFU) assignment.
 Intrinsic fluorescence can be used as an indicator of the biological nature of a particle because all viable microorganisms contain fluorophores, like NAD(P)H and riboflavin, that fluoresce when excited by 405nm LASER light, the wavelength commonly used by BFPC systems.6

-Applications suitable for BFPC include bioburden monitoring of column washes, purification steps, and pre-sterile filtration bioburden in the downstream processing in monoclonal antibody production, pharmaceutical-grade water, and active air monitoring in cleanrooms.
-Real-time monitoring allows for in-process control including anomaly detection, risk mitigation, and the ability to proceed without waiting for laboratory generated laboratory results delayed extended incubation times.
+Applications suitable for BFPC include bioburden monitoring of column washes, purification steps, and pre-sterile filtration bioburden in the downstream processing in monoclonal antibody production, pharmaceutical-grade water, and active air monitoring in clean rooms.
+Real-time monitoring allows for in-process control, including anomaly detection, risk mitigation, and the ability to proceed without waiting for laboratory-generated results often delayed by extended incubation times.

 To enhance the immunological response of recipients to many vaccines, alumina-based adjuvants are added to the formulation that adsorb the antigen to the adjuvant.
 The particle size distribution and the crystallinity of the aluminum phosphate depend on the source of aluminum chloride hexahydrate and sodium phosphate tribasic dodecahydrate and the aluminum phosphate preparation.
 The homogeneity of the formulation after mixing and filling may be verified by analytical methods including infrared and Raman spectrometry (off-line), focused beam reflectance measurement, and laser diffraction (in-line).7